my dentist blackwood logo

 When to Contact Your Dentist

-Most people do not experience complications after TMJ injections, but outcomes vary.
+Most patients do not experience complications after TMJ injections, but outcomes vary.
 Understanding when to seek professional advice is crucial.
 You should contact your dentist or healthcare provider if you notice any of the following symptoms:

 • Increasing pain, swelling, or redness around the injection site